List of Cape Town suburbs

 This is a list of suburbs in the City of Cape Town metropolitan municipality, in South Africa.
 The municipality includes the city of Cape Town, as well as its surrounding suburbs and exurbs.

 Each section on this page separates a specific region of Cape Town, in alphabetical order.
 Within each region, there is a table, with its respective suburbs listed in alphabetical order.

-Each suburb is followed by its postcode.
-The first code is for street deliveries, the second, where applicable, refers to PO boxes.
-Some suburbs share the same postcode.
+The eight regions of the City of Cape Town are: